rrumale/machine-learning-live-labs/oml-services-v2/loading-oml-model-and-using-rest-srvices/loading-oml-model-and-using-rest-srvices.md

 # Loading an OML model in OML Services and using it

-In this section of the workshop we will import and store the Decision Tree model in our OML Services repository and score it using REST APIs
+In this section of the workshop, we will import and store the Decision Tree model in our OML Services repository and score it using REST APIs.

 Estimated Time: 20 minutes